anirvinv/bash_replica/README.md

 5. Design practices: Avoid race conditions with sigsuspend() and modularize code

 ## Improvements To Make
-1. Make the dynamic array a linked list to make adding and removing quicker
+1. Make the dynamic array a linked list to make adding and removing more efficient
 2. Organize the include statements